szabgab/rust.code-maven.com/slides/rust/advanced-functions.md

 Make sure we can accept any integer.

-## Exercise: Implement function to repeate a string
+## Solution: Implement function to repeate a string
-{id: exercise-repeate-string}
+{id: solution-repeate-string}
 {i: TBD}

 ![](examples/advanced-functions/repeat-string/src/main.rs)